You are here

 Take whichever vaccine is available to you.
 The Pfizer and Moderna vaccines are very similar and are equally safe and effective.
 They have both met the rigorous safety standards set by the FDA.
 The only meaningful, minor difference is that the second dose of the Pfizer vaccine is administered 18-23 days after the first vaccination, while the second dose of the Moderna vaccine is administered 28 days after the first vaccination.
 You should make every effort to get the same vaccine product for both doses.

 A third vaccine for COVID-19 was granted Emergency Use Authorization in late February.
 This vaccine is made by Johnson & Johnson (J&J) and uses an adenoviral vector that cannot replicate and contains DNA for the spike protein.
 Then, as with the mRNA vaccines, the muscle cells produce the spike protein which stimulates the immune system to make protective antibodies.
 This vaccine only requires a single dose.
-Note: As of April 13, 2021, the CDC and FDA have asked states to pause on administration of the J&J vaccine while more information is obtained about rare cases of blood clots.
-See the CDC's health alert here.

 This STAT article provides a good side-by-side comparison of the Pfizer, Moderna, and Johnson & Johnson vaccines